services in Ghana

 Ghana Mental Health & Psychology Experience

 Despite such advances, many people still choose to practice and believe in more traditional forms of treatment.
-There are wide beliefs that mental health illnesses are caused by supernatural evil forces that are best exiled by visiting shrines, herbalists centres and prayer camps.
+There are widespread beliefs that mental health illnesses are caused by supernatural evil forces that are best exiled by visiting shrines, herbalist centres and prayer camps.

-A recent survey conducted by The World Health Organisation, stated that despite some modest achievements, the situation of mental health programmes, policies and action plan in Ghana was found to be unsatisfactory.
-It found that many patients were left untreated for patients suffering from many different mental health issues, such as psychosis, schizophrenia, depression, bipolar disorder, dementia and other mental related issues.
+A recent survey conducted by The World Health Organisation stated that despite some modest achievements, the situation of mental health programmes, policies and action plan in Ghana was found to be unsatisfactory.
+It found that many patients were left untreated who were suffering from many different mental health issues, such as psychosis, schizophrenia, depression, bipolar disorder, dementia and other mental related issues.

 Nevertheless, government policy in the long term remains to establish and expand psychiatric facilities in all regional and district hospitals.
 You will now find registered mental health nurses and psychiatric nurses in many of the regional and district hospitals.

-Despite the hospital having a large catchment area, many of the surrounding villages are well below the poverty line.
-With transport costs being high and the stigma still attached to mental health illnesses, many locals chose not to attend the hospital to seek treatment from the team.
+Community home visits - Despite the hospital having a large catchment area, many of the surrounding villages are well below the poverty line.
+With transport costs being high and the stigma still attached to mental health illnesses, many locals choose not to attend the hospital to seek treatment from the team.